Advising is split up here in a somewhat complex fashion. There are three sources:

 Your faculty academic adviser

-In your first year in the graduate program, your advisor will be the Director of Graduate Studies, until you specify otherwise.
+In your first year in the graduate program, your adviser will be the Director of Graduate Studies, until you specify otherwise.
 During your first year, you shop around, make appointments, and pick an adviser for the longer term.

 If you are a second year student, and have not officially picked an adviser, well, you should have!
 But officially, your adviser is the Director of Graduate Studies until you pick.

 Your faculty adviser knows most about the field, about your area of specialization, and how to pursue an academic career.
-As a first-year, you should meet with her at least once a quarter.
+As a first-year, you should meet with him/her at least once a quarter.
 All students meet with their advisers at the beginning of the quarter to review and get signatures on their study lists.
 More senior students should meet with their advisers more often, sometimes weekly.
 There are two reasons:

 - Your adviser needs to know what you are up to, otherwise (s)he will tend to worry.